Threat Modeling Projects Overview

 Importing API Endpoints into a Project

 The API Endpoints tab is where you centralize all endpoints for a project.
-To import endpoints:Go to API Endpoints tab
+To import endpoints:Upload your source

 Importing Threats from CSV

 If you already have threats defined in spreadsheets or another system, you can bulk-import them.
-To import threats:Open the Threats tab
+To import threats:Upload CSV file

 Downloading Threats as CSV

-You can export threats to CSV for reporting, sharing with other systems, or offline analysis.Go to the Threats tab
+You can export threats to CSV for reporting, sharing with other systems, or offline analysis.Adding or Removing Collaborators

 Collaborators control who can see and manage a project.
-To manage collaborators:Open Project Settings
+To manage collaborators:Add a collaborator

 - Choose a user from the Collaborators dropdown